dorkodu/sage/sage.md

 ### <a name="5.3.1">5.3.1</a> Query

-#### Document Structure
+#### Query Document Structure

-This section describes the structure of a Sage document, which are defined in *JavaScript Object Notation (JSON)* [[RFC7159](http://tools.ietf.org/html/rfc7159)].
-Although the same media type is used for both request and response documents, certain aspects are only applicable to one or the other.
-These differences are called out below.
+This section describes the structure of a Sage document, which is defined in *JavaScript Object Notation (JSON)* — [RFC7159](http://tools.ietf.org/html/rfc7159).

-Unless otherwise noted, objects defined by this specification MUST NOT contain any additional members.
-Client and server implementations MUST ignore members not recognized by this specification.
+Unless otherwise noted, objects defined by this specification shouldn’t contain any additional properties.
+Client and server implementations must ignore properties not recognized by this specification.

+A JSON object must be at the root of every Sage request and response containing data.
+This object defines a document’s “top level”.

+A query document must be a single JSON object, which contains a list of named query object.

 #### Query Object Structure